Code of Conduct

 Intent to offend is not an element of harassment, which also includes actions that are intended to be jokes, teasing, or kidding.

-Harassment also includes non-compliance with specific standards of conduct established for participation in ASJA programs such as the Forums, Client Connections, and virtual activities.
+Harassment also includes non-compliance with specific standards of conduct established for participation in ASJA programs such as Client Connections, virtual activities and the ASJA member Facebook group.

 Leadership and staff of ASJA shall respond appropriately to any act of harassment, whether seen or reported by a third party.
 Members of the organization who are victims of harassment, or who observe any such acts, are expected to report the incident to leadership or staff.
 An appropriate response shall be based on the circumstances of the situation and may include an investigation into the incident and/or sanctions against the individual or individuals responsible for the harassment.
 Such sanctions may include suspension of access to an activity or program for a length of time deemed by the Board of Directors to be appropriate to the incident.
 In extreme circumstances, suspension may be permanent or membership in ASJA may be revoked pursuant to ASJA’s Bylaws.